 Whether you’re inclined for something a little wild, salt water, fresh water, outdoors or in, there really is something for everyone.
 Go forth and tame that rising mercury.
+Here are the best swimming pools in Auckland.

 We’re kicking off our list of Auckland’s best swimming pools with the iconic Parnell Baths.
 These salt-water pools are the biggest in the country and have been keeping bathers happy for more than a whopping hundred years.
 There’s heaps of fun for the sprogs with brightly coloured water equipment in a smaller pool as well as a huge 60m pool for those who are a little more confident.
 It’s a popular spot in the warmer months, so make sure you head along early to nab your pozzy.
+They even have live cams on their website so you can assess the sitch before you even leave home.

 Lagoon Leisure And Fitness Centre

-Massey Park Aquatic Centre
+Massey Park Pool

 Point Erin Pools